rawbytedev/fractus/README.md

 go test -bench=. -benchmem
 ```

-With buffer pooling and unsafe string mode, allocations can be reduced further.
+With buffer reuse and optional unsafe modes, allocations can be reduced
+significantly for hot-path encoders and decoders.

 ---